- Serving Size: 2.5g /cup

 Walnut Pieces, Raw

-Shanti's organic raw walnuts are large pieces of nuts, without any addition of fat, salt, sugar or additives.
+Shanti's raw walnuts are large pieces of nuts, without any addition of fat, salt, sugar or additives.
 They have wonderfully rich nutty flavor, without the bitter aftertaste found in walnuts of lesser quality.
 Walnuts are full of Omega-3 fatty acids and contain the highest levels of heart-healthy antioxidants found in all other nuts.
 These plump and buttery walnuts are ideal for snacking, cooking, baking, or topping foods such as yogurt, salads, granola, and cakes.
 The best way to maintain the fresh taste of walnuts is to store them in an airtight container at room temperature for 3 months or in the fridge or freezer for up to 1 year.

 Tasting NotesCertification: Conventional